Thalles-JG-Silva/SimpleCert/README.md

+Here is an updated version of your README file based on the structure and code in your project:

+---

 # API SimpleCert

 Esta é a documentação para a API SimpleCert.
 Esta API permite aos usuários gerenciar certificados, categorizá-los e realizar operações de CRUD (Create, Read, Update, Delete).